Our Environment

 Clean Water

-We care about Florida's water issues, Lake Okeechobee, the St. Lucie River, Indian River Lagoon, Lake Worth Lagoon and the Everglades.
+We care about Florida's water issues: Lake Okeechobee, the St. Lucie River, Caloosahatchee River & estuary, Lake Worth Lagoon and the Everglades.
 U.S. Sugar and neighboring farmers are on the forefront of creating and implementing the most effective environmental farming practices.
 To date, Florida sugar and vegetable farmers have invested more than $450 million to restore and protect the Everglades.
 We recycle much of our water.
 The water that flows off of our property primarily goes south of the lake, and it leaves our land far cleaner than when it entered.
-Water flowing from the north side of Lake Okeechobee accounts for 95 percent of the water in the lake.
+Water flowing from the north side of Lake Okeechobee accounts for 95% of the water and nutrients in the lake.
 Our farmers and water quality engineers work with state and federal scientists and biologists to meet the highest water quality standards.

 Clean Air